Sdsman16/CobRA/README.markdown

 - **CI/CD Build Not Breaking**:
   If the build doesn’t break despite vulnerabilities:
   - Ensure `--severity` or `--severity-and-lower` matches your criteria.
+  - If using `--delta`, ensure the previous results file exists and is accessible.
   - Verify the `cobra scan` command exits with a non-zero status code by checking the pipeline logs.

+- **Delta Comparison Issues**:
+  If the `--delta` option doesn’t work as expected:
+  - Ensure the previous results file (e.g., `previous_results.json`) is in JSON format and contains valid scan results.
+  - Check `cobra.log` for errors related to loading the delta file.
+  - Verify the UIDs in the current and previous results to ensure they match for unchanged vulnerabilities.

 - **Logs**:
   Check `cobra.log` for debugging: